What is a Unit Linked Insurance Plan (ULIP)

-These are hybrid products that mix life insurance and investments.
-Like any other life insurance product, these offer life cover along with investment.
-However, it is left to the policyholder to make the investment choice from the available fund option, thereby transferring the risk of investment to the policyholder.
-Funds can be equity oriented, debt oriented or a combination of both.
-Though, these policies can be more profitable than a traditional insurance policy; it also has a higher risk.
+Unit Linked Insurance Plans (ULIPS) are hybrid products that mix life insurance and investments.
+Like most life insurance products in the market, these offer life cover along with investment.
+However, it is left to the policyholder to make the investment choice from the available fund options, thereby transferring the risk of investment to the policyholder.
+Funds can be equity-oriented, debt-oriented or a combination of both equity and debt.
+These policies may be more profitable than a traditional insurance policy, but also carry a higher risk.
+While it is good to understand what a ULIP means, it usually makes more sense to keep your insurance and investments separate.

 Capital Protection and Inflation Protection